php-annotations/php-annotations/README.txt

 The files in this project are organized as follows:

-  php-annotations        This README and the LGPL license /lib                  The core of the library itself /annotations          Standard library of annotation classes /test                 Unit tests for the core of the library
+  php-annotations        This README and the LGPL license
+    /Annotation           The core of the library itself /Standard           Standard library of annotation classes
+    /demo                 Browser-based example/demonstration
-     /test.php           Browser-based test suite runner
+    /test                 Unit tests for the core of the library /test.php           Browser-based test suite runner
       /lib                Unit test library
       /runtime            Run-time cache folder used for tests /suite              The test suite for the unit test framework

 The "php-annotations/lib" folder is the only folder required for the annotation support framework itself.